Pakistan: New guidelines issued to airlines to prevent boarding denials

 The Civil Aviation Authority (CAA) has introduced new guidelines to tackle complaints regarding boarding issues related to Passenger Name Record (PNR) details, as per Pakistani media reports.

-The CAA took the decision after numerous complaints from passengers who were denied boarding because their PNR details differed between booking and travel.
+The decision was taken after complaints from passengers who were denied boarding because their PNR details differed between booking and travel.

 The CAA has issued directives to all airlines to ensure that passengers are not stopped from boarding on the basis of PNR discrepancies, according to Pakistani media.